PCO vs HEPA Air Purifiers: Which are the Best?

 Ozone

 Many PCO devices use UV-C light to enable their catalytic reaction.
 UV-C light is well-known for its ability to convert oxygen to ozone.
 In fact, the ozone layer in the upper atmosphere is formed from oxygen being exposed to UV-C light emanating from the sun.
-Modern air purifiers use a different band of UV light called UV-A, which is the same light used in tanning bed bulbs and in the “black light” bulbs that make posters glow fluorescently.
+Modern air purifiers for home and offices use a different band of UV light called UV-A, which is the same light used in tanning bed bulbs and in the “black light” bulbs that make posters glow fluorescently.

 HEPA filter dirty